Edison Motors: Pickup kit

 There are five pickup truck conversion prototypes currently in development — an International, Ford, Toyota and two Dodge Rams.

 Edison partnered with Deboss Garage of Canfield, Ontario to convert a 2-wheel drive 1995 Dodge Ram 2500 to a 4-wheel drive with an Edison diesel-electric drivetrain.
 Other ongoing conversions are a Toyota Land Cruiser J70 with a 2.8L Cummins diesel generator by Deboss; a 2007 Ford F450 by Keabray Holdings Ltd. of Drayton Valley, Alberta; and a 2021 Dodge Ram by Bore LLC of Erie, Colorado.
 While Edison was to convert a 1945 International K5, it has since been switched to a 1938 International K8 for its preferential size.

 Production

 Production began in 2024 with orders from clients for various truck types.
 The first production wave will have five trucks built — two tri-drive oil field winch tractor trucks, a tandem highway snow plow for Emcon Services Inc., a logging tri-drive with quad wagon for Tolko, plus an undisclosed truck.
 The plow is projected to provide 30% fuel efficiency and have a CO2 reduction of 20 tons.
+In November 2025, Edison Motors delivered its first completed truck to a customer.